The Best Sci-Fi TV Shows on Netflix

-Netflix is spoiled for brilliant sci-fi series.
+If you're searching for a quality sci-fi series to settle in with, Netflix will provide.
 From its excellent international library, you could watch German sci-fi gem Dark, which is also one of the best series on Netflix full stop.
 Of course there's Stranger Things, Black Mirror and The OA, an astonishingly unique sci-fi thriller.

 Scroll down for the best Netflix originals and excellent international offerings.